Yoshihiro Nishimura

-Yoshihiro Nishimura (西村喜廣, Nishimura Yoshihiro) is a Japanese film director, special effects and makeup effects artist, and a screenwriter who has worked predominantly in the horror genre.
+Yoshihiro Nishimura (西村喜廣, Nishimura Yoshihiro) (1 April 1967 – 25 May 2026) was a Japanese film director, special effects and makeup effects artist, and screenwriter who worked predominantly in the horror genre.
 Nishimura has been described as "a legendary director and effects artist" and "the Tom Savini of Japan" with "talent to burn".

 Life and career

-Nishimura, born on April 1, 1967, had been interested in film from childhood but a major influence on his career was a painting by Salvador Dalí with distorted human bodies that he saw when in elementary school.
+Nishimura, born on 1 April 1967, had been interested in film from childhood but a major influence on his career was a painting by Salvador Dalí with distorted human bodies that he saw when in elementary school.
 He majored in law in college.
-Nishimura has said that he doesn't watch much television or movies but reads horror magazines and gets much of his inspiration from his dreams.
+Nishimura said that he didn't watch much television or movies but read horror magazines and gained much of his inspiration from his dreams.

-He started making films while in junior high school by teaching himself about filming, lighting, special effects and modeling.
-In 1995 with a small crew he made the independently produced movie Anatomia Extinction (限界人口係数,Genkai jinkō keisū meaning boundary population coefficient).
+He started making films while in junior high school by teaching himself about filming, lighting, special effects, and modeling.
+In 1995 with a small crew he made the independently produced movie Anatomia Extinction (限界人口係数, Genkai jinkō keisū meaning boundary population coefficient).
 Nishimura wrote the screenplay, directed, and did the special effects.
 The film was shown at the Yubari International Fantastic Film Festival in February 1995 where it won a Special Jury Award.
 The film would later form the basis for Tokyo Gore Police.

 For several years, Nishimura did special effects and special makeup effects for a number of movies including the controversial thriller from Sion Sono, Suicide Club, and Noboru Iguchi's 2003 comedy-romance-horror A Larva to Love (恋する幼虫, Koi-suru Yōchū).
 In 2005, he did the special effects for the science fiction horror film Meatball Machine (ミートボールマシン, Mîtobōru mashin) directed by Yūdai Yamaguchi and Jun'ichi Yamamoto.
 One review of the film says "the makeup and special effects that the film is sold on are solid.
 Produced on a very meager budget, the make-up appliances look great."

 Nishimura worked with Noboru Iguchi again in 2008 when he was in charge of special effects and makeup effects for the low-budget action and gore film The Machine Girl.
 When he finished The Machine Girl, Media Blasters, the USA distributors of the DVD, asked if he wanted to do another movie.
 He decided to do a re-make of his earlier short film Anatomia Extinction from 1995 and created the science fiction horror movie Tokyo Gore Police.
-Nishimura co-wrote the screenplay, directed the movie, did the special make-up effects and modeling, and had a small cameo role as well.
-Nishimura said that one difference was that as director, he could no longer take naps during breaks as he could when he was only concerned with special effects.
+Nishimura co-wrote the screenplay, directed the movie, did the special make-up effects and modeling, and had a small cameo role.
+He said that one difference was that as director, he could no longer take naps during breaks as he could when he was only concerned with special effects.
+The film was screened at numerous film festivals worldwide, credited with influencing a new wave of Japanese ultra-violent horror and science-fiction cinema.